Laryngeal Manual Therapy

 1. Muscle Tension Dysphonia

-Addressing excessive muscular tension around the neck and larynx that can interfere with efficient voice production and lead to vocal strain or fatigue.
+Addressing muscle tension dysphonia or excessive muscular tension around the neck and larynx that can interfere with efficient voice production and lead to vocal strain or fatigue through treatment.

 2. Pre-Nodular Swelling